Written by: Richard Fong

 For example, if you’re selling pet food products, your spreadsheet may look like this:

-Once done listing all of your site’s URLs and their main keywords, you can now start looking for duplicate entries.
-If you see pages with the same target keywords, especially among your core web pages, your website is highly likely to be suffering from keyword cannibalization.
+Once you’ve listed all of your site’s URLs and their main keywords, you can now start looking for duplicate entries.
+If you see pages with the same target keywords, especially among your core web pages, your website is most likely suffering from keyword cannibalization.

 Here are a few ways to fix this:

-Keyword cannibalization issues can be resolved with time, patience, and a whole lot of effort.
-To speed this process up, you may want to get a reliable ecommerce SEO agency to take the burden off your shoulders.
+Keyword cannibalization issues can be resolved with time, patience, and a lot of effort.
+To speed this process up, you may want to get a reliable eCommerce SEO agency to take the burden off your shoulders.

 Search engines, especially Google, prefer to rank web pages that have thick content—the page that may not necessarily have the most word count but give the most value to search users.

-You see, ecommerce websites tend to have more web pages with thin content than non-ecommerce sites because it is challenging to write unique and comprehensive content for multiple products that are similar.
+eCommerce websites tend to have more web pages with thin content than non-eCommerce sites because it is challenging to write unique and comprehensive content for multiple products that are similar.